Pari55051/dragon-pcb/README.md

 # 🐉 Dragon Pulse PCB

 A creative, dragon-shaped PCB that comes alive in the dark — featuring glowing eyes and a beating heart.
-This project combines aesthetics with simple analog electronics to deliver a unique wearable or desktop artifact.
+This project combines aesthetics with simple analog electronics to deliver a unique desktop artifact.

 ---